post-quantum-cryptography/draft-kwiatkowski-tls-ecdhe-mlkem/draft-kwiatkowski-tls-ecdhe-mlkem.md

 # Negotiated Groups

-This document defines an additional supported group which can be used for hybrid post-quantum key agreements.
-The hybrid key agreement for TLS 1.3 is detailed in the {{hybrid}} draft.
-We compose the hybrid scheme with the ML-KEM as defined in {{?FIPS-203=DOI.10.6028/NIST.FIPS.203}}, and the ECDHE scheme parametrized with elliptic curves defined in ANSI X9.62 [ECDSA] and NIST SP 800-186
+This document introduces a new supported group for hybrid post-quantum key agreements in TLS 1.3.
+The hybrid key agreement is detailed in the {{hybrid}} draft, which combines the ML-KEM as defined in {{?FIPS-203=DOI.10.6028/NIST.FIPS.203}}, with the ECDHE scheme using elliptic curves from ANSI X9.62 [ECDSA] and NIST SP 800-186
 {{?DSS=DOI.10.6028/NIST.SP.800-186}}.

-The new group allows deriving TLS session keys by using FIPS-approved schemes.
+The new group enables the derivation of TLS session keys using FIPS-approved schemes.
+NIST's special publication 800-56Cr2 {{?SP56C=DOI.10.6028/NIST.SP.800-56Cr2}} approves the usage of HKDF
-NIST's special publication 800-56Cr2 {{?SP56C=DOI.10.6028/NIST.SP.800-56Cr2}}
+{{HKDF}} with two distinct shared secrets, with the condition that the first one is computed by a FIPS-approved key-establishment scheme.
+This draft specifies a new supported group where both shared secrets are calculated by FIPS-approved mechanisms.
+The first one involves ECDHE with a FIPS-approved curve secp256r1 (NIST P-256) specified by NIST SP 800-56Ar3
-approves the usage of HKDF {{HKDF}} with two distinct shared secrets as long as the first one is computed by a FIPS-approved key-establishment scheme.
-This draft specifies a new supported group in which both shared secretes are computed by FIPS-approved mechanisms.
+{{?SP56A=DOI.10.6028/NIST.SP.800-56Ar3}} and NIST SP 800-186 {{?DSS=DOI.10.6028/NIST.SP.800-186}}.
-The first one is ECDHE and a curve secp256r1 (NIST P-256) are FIPS-approved by NIST SP 800-56Ar3 {{?SP56A=DOI.10.6028/NIST.SP.800-56Ar3}} and NIST SP 800-186
+The second shared secret is obtained from the FIPS-approved ML-KEM-768 as defined in
-{{?DSS=DOI.10.6028/NIST.SP.800-186}} correspondingly.
-The second one is ML-KEM-768 that is FIPS-approved by {{?FIPS-203=DOI.10.6028/NIST.FIPS.203}}.
+{{?FIPS-203=DOI.10.6028/NIST.FIPS.203}}.

 ## Construction